Click to find a Test to Treat location

 Molnupiravir is not recommended for use during pregnancy as it may cause fetal harm when administered to pregnant individuals.
 People of childbearing potential are advised to use a reliable method of birth control correctly and consistently during treatment with molnupiravir and for four days after the final dose.
 People of reproductive potential who are sexually active with people of childbearing potential are advised to use a reliable method of birth control correctly and consistently during treatment with molnupiravir and for at least three months after the final dose.

 Molnupiravir is administered as four 200 milligram capsules taken orally every 12 hours for five days, for a total of 40 capsules.
 Molnupiravir is available by prescription only and should be initiated as soon as possible after diagnosis of COVID-19 and within five days of symptom onset.
+More information about Molnupiravir can be found in the FDA fact sheet for patients and caregivers.

 Treatment in a Medical Setting